jpavelka/IMSE780/md_src/hw/notes.md

 future problems?
-some future homework: either/or constraints for each Wyndor facility (in python) model assignment problem with model/data separation in python wyndor ip with and constraints from notes: determine good values for M1, M2
+- wyndor ip with and constraints from notes: determine good values for M1, M2
+- hw6 q1a, remodel and make sure y variables only equal 1 if the new facility strictly improves the solution

 <div class='assignmentContainer' id='Homework 0' sub-name='Introduction and course goals' due='2023-08-28'>
 <div>